 Pain symptoms that may indicate growing pains:

 Some think growing pains might be related to restless legs syndrome, a disorder characterised by unpleasant sensations in the legs and an urge to move them.
-Others say perhaps it’s down to too much physical activity during the preceding day.
+The leading say perhaps it’s down to too much physical activity during the preceding day.
 The short answer is that no one really knows.

 Contrary to popular opinion, what we call growing pains typically don’t happen during periods when your child is growing the most.
 Even during growth spurts, bones don’t grow quickly and the process shouldn’t cause any pain.

 Because there’s no specific cause of growing pains, there’s no set cure or treatment either.
-The good news, however, is that there are several ways you can help make your child more comfortable and ease their pain.
-These range from simple home remedies to over-the-counter pain-relief medications, such as Children’s Panadol.
+The good news, however, is that there are several ways you can help make a child with minor muscle aches more comfortable and ease their pain.
+These range from simple home remedies to over-the-counter pain-relief medications, such as paracetamol.

 How can I ease my child’s growing pains?

-While you can’t stop the growing pains from happening, there are a few things you can do to stop them hurting so much:
+While you can’t stop the growing pains from happening, there are a few things you can do to stop muscle aches hurting so much:

 Don’t give them more than one medicine containing paracetamol and never give aspirin to a child under 16 unless instructed to do so by a doctor.

 When will it get better?